 Clearfield (CLFD) Dips More Than Broader Markets: What You Should Know

-Coming into today, shares of the maker of fiber optic management products had gained 0.28% in the past month.
-In that same time, the Computer and Technology sector gained 7.53%, while the S&P 500 gained 7.36%.
+Prior to today's trading, shares of the maker of fiber optic management products had lost 4.16% over the past month.
+This has lagged the Computer and Technology sector's gain of 4.11% and the S&P 500's gain of 5.85% in that time.

-Clearfield will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $0.57, up 111.11% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $47 million, up 58.3% from the prior-year quarter.
+Investors will be hoping for strength from Clearfield as it approaches its next earnings release.
+In that report, analysts expect Clearfield to post earnings of $0.57 per share.
+This would mark year-over-year growth of 111.11%.
+Our most recent consensus estimate is calling for quarterly revenue of $47 million, up 58.3% from the year-ago period.

-CLFD's full-year Zacks Consensus Estimates are calling for earnings of $2.23 per share and revenue of $185.9 million.
-These results would represent year-over-year changes of +51.7% and +32.07%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $2.23 per share and revenue of $185.9 million, which would represent changes of +51.7% and +32.07%, respectively, from the prior year.

-It is also important to note the recent changes to analyst estimates for Clearfield.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for Clearfield.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Clearfield currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Clearfield is holding a Zacks Rank of #3 (Hold) right now.

-In terms of valuation, Clearfield is currently trading at a Forward P/E ratio of 27.57.
-Its industry sports an average Forward P/E of 21.22, so we one might conclude that Clearfield is trading at a premium comparatively.
+Investors should also note Clearfield's current valuation metrics, including its Forward P/E ratio of 26.89.
+This valuation marks a premium compared to its industry's average Forward P/E of 20.84.

 The Wireless Equipment industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 216, putting it in the bottom 15% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 164, which puts it in the bottom 36% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.